murphygroup/cellorganizer-documentation_old/source/chapters/tutorials.rst

 Step 2: Get your images on the same computer
 ------
-If you don't have your own images, you can download some samples `here <http://murphylab.web.cmu.edu/data/Hela/3D/multitiff/cellorganizer_images.zip>`_.
+If you don't have your own images, you can download some samples `here <http://murphylab.web.cmu.edu/data/Hela/3D/multitiff/3DHela_LAM.tgz>`_, or you can type ``get_murphylab_image_collections``.
+(Note:: The whole collection is 2.0 GB.)
 These are 3D HeLa images with a nuclear stain (channel 0), cell stain (channel 1) and protein stain (channel 2).
 The tagged protein is lamp2, a lysosomal protein.
-Unzip the .tgz file to some directory of your choice.
+Unzip the file to some directory of your choice.
 Optionally, to decrease training time, set aside 10 to 15 images that will not be used.

 Demos
 *****